-To make our world more just and inclusive, Odyssey Associates donates 10% of its project hours to arts organizations devoted to social justice causes and 10% of its profits to social justice organizations.
+Tikkun olam, the repair of the world, is one of our core values.
+To that end, we donate 10% of our project hours to arts organizations devoted to social justice causes and 10% of our profits to social and environmental justice organizations.
+We call this initiative Odyssey to Justice.

 In addition, Odyssey Associates commits to regular diversity, equity, and inclusion training for its staff members and endeavors to provide qualified and diverse consulting teams for its clients.